 These conditions can be used to determine the unknown values of forces acting on a body.
 To do this, one can use a free body diagram.
 Draw an outline of the body, separated from other bodies, then add all the applied forces and reactions.
 A force is denoted by a straight arrow and a moment by a curved arrow, accompanied in each case by either the magnitude or a symbol denoting a variable.

 Having drawn the free body diagram, one can write equilibrium equations.
 For the purpose of taking moments, the mass of a body can be considered to be concentrated at a point, termed the centre of gravity.
-For a body of uniform cross-section and density, the centre of gravity lies halfway along its length.
+At the centre of gravity, the sum of the moments exerted by the parts of the body is zero.
+For a body of uniform cross-section and density, this point lies halfway along its length.

 For a two-dimensional problem, one can write a maximum of three independent equilibrium equations.
 Three is therefore the maximum number of unknown quantities that can be determined using one free body diagram.

 In each of the above cases, the force equations can be replaced with moment equations, provided that in any problem each moment equation is based on a different pivot.
 Where there is more than one unknown, it is an advantage if the pivot used for each moment equation lies on the line of action of one of the unknowns; that quantity is then removed from the equation.

 One common case of equilibrium is a two force system in which a component is supported by one having pin joints at its ends; the forces in the pin joints must be equal in magnitude, opposite in direction and collinear.
 Another case is a three force system in which the lines of action of the three forces act through a single point.